-Nepal Rastra Bank (NRB), the central bank of Nepal has issued a new directive imposing ceilings on digital transaction in Nepal.
-Deputy governor of Nepal Rastra Bank, Chintamani Siwakoti informed that new regulations have been brought in considering all sectors concerned and international norms, reports Setopati.
+Nepal Rastra Bank (NRB), the central bank of Nepal has issued a new directive imposing ceilings on digital transactions in Nepal.
+Deputy governor of Nepal Rastra Bank, Chintamani Siwakoti informed that new regulations have been brought in considering all sectors concerned and international norms.
 The new regulations will systematize digital payments in Nepal, he said.
 [UPDATE: NRB has raised transaction limits on digital banking and payments.]

-What is in the new directive on digital transaction in Nepal?
+What is in the new directive on digital transactions in Nepal?

-You can transfer an amount ranging from Rs 100 to Rs 5,000 at a time to your digital wallet from bank account, and upto Rs.
-15,000 in a day.
-But, you can transfer upto Rs.
-50,000 to your wallet if you are to transact it on the same day.
-Your wallet cannot withstand more than Rs.
-25,000.
+7. You can transfer an amount ranging from Rs 100 to Rs 5,000 at a time to your digital wallet from your bank account, and up to Rs 25,000 in a day.
+Your wallet cannot hold more than Rs 50,000 at a time.

-However, it mandatory for all users to fill up KYC (Know Your Customer) form to carry out transactions above Rs.5,000.
+Note: It mandatory for all users to fill up the KYC (Know Your Customer) form to carry out transactions above Rs 5,000.
 As digital wallet is a new technology in Nepal, no such limitations were imposed earlier.

 The proposal to limit online banking transactions in Nepal was floated in a draft circular in December 2017.
 The NRB has now come out with final guidelines and sought to make strict rules for banks and mobile wallet operators.

-What might be impacts of this regulation on digital transaction in Nepal?
+What might be the impacts of this regulation on digital transactions in Nepal?

-The volume of mobile banking transactions is showing an uptrend in Nepal and similar is the case for digital wallets.
-Digital Payment is slowly starting to become a habit, especially among the young population.
+The volume of mobile banking transactions is showing an uptrend in Nepal and similar is the case for payments using digital wallets.
+Digital Payments is slowly starting to become a habit, especially among the young population.

 However, the new restrictions imposed on internet banking and mobile wallets are sure to directly impact online payment and e-commerce growth in Nepal.

-Compared to developed countries and our own neighbors like India and China, online banking and digital payment services in Nepal still have a long way to go.
+Compared to developed countries and our own neighbours like India and China, online banking and digital payments services in Nepal still have a long way to go.
 As per the latest data from Nepal Rastra Bank, nearly 65 lakh Nepalis use mobile banking and 8.5 lakhs use internet banking.
 And, it has been estimated that around 15 lakh people use digital wallets in Nepal like Khalti.
 However, growth potential is immense and this number is expected to grow exponentially.

 Digital transaction in Nepal should be made safer, not imposed with such restrictions.